 Strategy questions comprise roughly 15-20% of the test.
 In short, strategy questions will ask you to think like your English teacher.
 These questions will often begin with the phrase, “The writer wishes to add…” or something similar.

-The correct answer choice will always do two things: serve as an introduction to the paragraph while also as a transition sentence between the paragraph and the one that came before it.
+Quick tip: if the question asks about sentence placement at the beginning of the paragraph, the correct answer choice will always do two things: serve as an introduction to the paragraph while also as a transition sentence between the paragraph and the one that came before it.

-- The answer should not be redundant, meaning that it provides information already in the passage.
+- The answer should not be redundant (meaning that it provides information already in the passage).

 - The answer should have the same tone as the rest of the passage.